Deploy Chatwoot on Vultr Kubernetes Engine using Helm Charts

 Conclusion

 You have deployed a Chatwoot instance to a Vultr Kubernetes Engine (VKE) cluster using Helm.
-In addition, you integrated a Vultr Managed Database for PostgreSQL, Vultr Object Storage and a Vultr Managed Database for Redis to extend the Chatwoot production environment functionalities.
+In addition, you integrated a Vultr Managed Database for PostgreSQL, Vultr Object Storage and a Vultr Managed Database for Caching to extend the Chatwoot production environment functionalities.
 For more information about Chatwoot, visit the official documentation.

 More Information